javayhu/Ganks-for-gank.io/README.md

 1. `GankIssue` represents a daily issue, eg, `gank.io daily Issue 2016-05-13`

 2. `GankItem` represents a daily post item, eg, `MaryPopup - Expand your view with no problem`

-## How to use

-### Option 1

-Simply use file `src/main/resources/gankio.json` as the result data, but it will not be auto-updated.

-### Option 2

-Using Maven to compile and run this project

-1.Run `mvn compile` to compile this project;

-2.Run `mvn exec:java -Dexec.mainClass="data.GankIOAPI"` to start loading these posts and generating the final result data.

-3.Then you will see the result data in file `src/main/resources/gankio.json` in JSON format.

-### Option 3

-Build and run this project in your favorite IDE

-1.Run `src/main/java/data/GankIOAPI.java`;

-2.Then you will see the result data in file `src/main/resources/gankio.json` in JSON format.

 ## The result data